SoftwareGuy/Ignorance/README.md

 ### Why should I use Ignorance over Unity LLAPI?

-Unity LLAPI is old, obsolete and no longer mantained by Unity Technologies.
-It is currently on heavy life-support until they get their act together with the new Unity Multiplay system.
-Plus, it was held together by bandaids and bubble-gum.
+Don't even talk about Unity LLAPI - it's obsolete and dead in the eyes of Unity Technologies.
 Depending on what you threw over the network, you'd get random latency spikes and packets would go missing even in reliable delivery mode.

-Ignorance aims to replace it with a stable and high performance transport system that allows you to forget about low-level networking stress and spend more time focusing on the gameplay of your game.
+Ignorance aimed to be the LLAPI replacement that harnesses ENet's stable and high performance networking so you can forget about low-level networking stress and spend more time focusing on development of the high-level portion of your networked game.

-### Classic vs Threaded
+### Ignorance Classic is no more.
+Ignorance Threaded is here to take its place.

-For high performance networking, use Ignorance Threaded.
-Ignorance Classic is now deprecated and will be removed fully from Ignorance 1.4.0.

-Ignorance Threaded puts Enet inside its own thread, allowing Enet to pump the network as much as it can, queuing new events to Mirror as they are received.
-Events are sent and received using high performance ConcurrentQueues.
-The threaded version of Ignorance was deemed risky before Unity released their 2018.4 LTS branch, but it's now the go-to version for high performance UDP networking.
+As of Ignorance 1.3.9.2, Ignorance Classic is no longer in this repo.
+It was causing Access Violations and since it was on the chopping block for quite some time, I decided it was dead weight and gave it the axe.

+In short, use Ignorance Threaded and enjoy high performance threaded networking.

 ### Important note

-Since Mirror and all transports use LateUpdate to process their network code, there might be a chance that at very low framerate (ie. you are really stressing the server or creating lots of GameObjects in which Unity has to load from disk) that the networking gets overwhelmed, regardless of how Enet is coping in the native world.
+Since Mirror and all transports use LateUpdate to process their network code, there might be a chance that at very low framerate (ie. you are really stressing the server or creating lots of GameObjects in which Unity has to load from disk) that the networking gets overwhelmed, regardless of how ENet is coping in the native world.

 It is essential to keep your server's frame rate running as high